nicolefabia/RearAware-Chrome/README.md

 - Works best with good lighting and a clear view of the cat.
 - The model was trained on cats only, not dogs, humans, or anything else.
 - Sound effects are random.
 You're welcome.
-- Detection isn't perfect.
-It may occasionally miss a butt at an odd angle, or very rarely censor something that isn't one.
+- Detection isn't perfect yet.
+It may occasionally miss a butt, or very rarely censor something that isn't one.
 It's a fun tool, not a guarantee.
 - Requires a browser with WebGPU support (recent versions of Chrome) for full speed; falls back to a slower CPU-only mode otherwise.

-## How it works (for the curious)
+## How it works

-- A YOLO model (trained via Ultralytics, exported to ONNX) detects three classes: cat, face, and butt.
+- A custom YOLO model (trained with Ultralytics and exported to ONNX) detects three classes: cat, face and butt.
 - Inference runs client-side using [onnxruntime-web](https://github.com/microsoft/onnxruntime), using the WebGPU execution provider when available.
 - A content script captures webcam frames from the call's video element, runs detection, and overlays a censor sticker positioned and scaled to match the detected region — including correcting for Meet's mirrored self-view.